hanklofish/hanklofish/README.md

-# @hanklofish (Hank)
+# @hanklofish (Edwina Chang)
 Hello world!
-Here you can find all sorts of stuff in Hank's profile.
+Here you can find all sorts of stuff in Edwina's profile.
 ## Links
 [Reddit](https://www.reddit.com/u/hanklofish), the front page of the internet
 [GitHub](https://www.github.com/hanklofish), where the world builds software